-Working with the College of Sciences and Engineering, the School leadership team, members of the Discipline, and others, IDEC proposes and discusses initiatives to improve diversity and inclusion in the School.
+Working with the College of Sciences and Engineering, the School leadership team, members of the Schools, and others, IDEC proposes and discusses initiatives to improve diversity and inclusion in the Syndicate.
 Among other things IDEC considers matters related to Indigeneity, (dis)ability, cultural awareness, conscious and unconscious bias, workplace customs, working style preferences, meeting arrangements, religious observance, gender equity, and diverse sexuality, gender, and other identities.

 Centre for Sustainable Architecture with Wood (CSAW)